Group Lawsuit 2.0 for DV2026 Selectees

 Blocked by the Hold/Pause on the DV Program

-We will be filing this lawsuit in the U.S. District Court for the District of Columbia.
+We will be filing this lawsuit in a U.S. District Court TO BE DETERMINED BY ATTORNEY BEFORE FILING.

 Important Dates